xyproto/orbiton/README.md

 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.
              For Markdown: toggle checkboxes, or launch the table editor if the cursor is over a table.
+             In book mode: toggle the Markdown checkbox on the current line.
              For the rest: record and play back keypresses/"macros".
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).